bishab/Selenium/README.md

 Wait!
 Is that what we're gonna see in this code?
 No!

-<b>Welcome to the lines of code which lets you sit and see your facebook account being created, whatsapp being logged in(to some extent).
+<b>Welcome to the line of code which lets you sit and see your facebook account being created, whatsapp being logged in(to some extent).
 </b>

 ## Description: